 Taxability of Scholarships and Grants

 Scholarship or grant amounts received may or may not be taxable.
-You should consult your tax advisor and/or IRS Publication 970, Tax Benefits for Education (PDF).
+Consult a tax advisor and/or IRS Publication 970, Tax Benefits for Education

 American Opportunity & Lifetime Learning Tax Credits